pmcharrison/cabat/README.md

 However, current versions of the package revert to Bayes modal ability estimation for item selection, for consistency with the original CA-BAT paper.

+## Adding new languages

+See `data-raw/dict-spanish.csv` for an example of a foreign-language dictionary.
+Create a new dictionary for your new language following this format.
+Prepare a merge request for submitting your changes, perhaps using a fork of the original repository.
+Place the file in `data-raw`.
+Update `data-raw/cabat-dict.R`, adding a new four-line section for your new language, following the lines used to add previous languages.
+Run the file and commit the changes to Git.
+Submit your changes as a merge request.